 Infants suffering birth defects resulting from their mothers’ taking Prozac, also known as Fluoxetine, may be entitled to seek compensation for their injuries by filing a Prozac lawsuit against Eli Lilly and Company, the makers of the antidepressant.
-If you believe that the antidepressant medication Prozac has harmed your child, a Florida Prozac Attorney may be able to help you file a Prozac lawsuit and pursue a claim for damages.
+If you believe that the antidepressant medication Prozac has harmed your child, a Florida birth defect attorney may be able to help you file a Prozac lawsuit and pursue a claim for damages.
 For more information, call 1-888-BURNETTI.

 Birth Defects from Prozac are one of the latest in a series of anti-depressant side effects that are being studied.
 This is a cause of concern more because many of the side effects related to the class of drugs to which Prozac belongs include side effects like cardiac defects, cleft lip and palate, clubfoot, limb defects, and more.